 Students should be careful to follow the steps and deadlines listed on the B.S. program application page.

-See all the tracks and associated courses
+See all the areas and associated courses

-Note: The track areas were changed in the summer of 2020.
+Note: The areas were changed in the summer of 2020.
 If needed, you can still view the previous groupings.

 Upper division math-oriented requirement